Electronic music - sync

 Devices can keep pretty damn regular rhythm with an internal clock.

-And if it's a single device producing that rhythm, that's perfectly fine on a long term too.
+On a short term this regularity is much better than people can ever hear, and if it's a single device producing that rhythm, we will never hear that shift and it's perfectly fine on a long term too.

 But soon, we want multiple devices to each make sounds.